GuidesWikiCan Motherboard Bottleneck Your PC?

 Patriot Viper RAM DDR4 – Image Credits [Tech4Gamers]

 Another way your motherboard may not support your RAM is when you decide to overclock it.
-A low-end motherboard VRM will not be able to supply sufficient power that will support RAM overclocking.
+A low-end motherboard VRM will not be able to supply sufficient power to support RAM overclocking.

 How To Prevent It